inpsyde/reusable-workflows/docs/build-and-push-assets.md

 ---

-> Will I have merge conflicts during PRs merging if I would not use `BUILT_BRANCH_SUFFIX`?
+> Will I have merge conflicts during PRs merging if I don't use `BUILT_BRANCH_SUFFIX`?

 No, if you follow the recommendations in this document you shouldn't.